Targeted advertising in China

 However, one shouldn’t put advertising on TV and in print media out to pasture – as it is still important.
 For example, print media is often used to promote regional goods and services.
 The circulation of publications can be very impressive – about a million copies.
 There are also a lot of outdoor advertising in China – banners can be found in the subway, on the street, in the elevators of residential buildings.
 In the subway there is also an interactive advertising inside the ferry, which moves along with the train car.

 Participation in exhibitions provides really good results in terms of sales of foreign goods.
 Advantages of this type of advertising – direct contact with consumers, partners, the ability to choose any niche.
-Asia Pacific agency provides offline advertising services through exhibitions in China.
+China Digital Marketing Agency provides offline advertising services through exhibitions in China.
 You can act as an exhibitor, visitor, or order a pitching, meetup, or thematic competition.

 It is impossible in China to advertise via Youtube, WhatsApp, Facebook but there are national social networks.
 The most popular is WeChat, China's main messenger with more than 1 billion users worldwide, developed by Tencent.
 WeChat is incredibly important for Chinese people – if potential customers do not find information about you in WeChat, there will be no confidence in the company.
 You can promote your brand on the site in several ways: content marketing, purchase of advertising traffic or all at once.
 In the first case, you need to create an official WeChat account in which you will publish articles, talk about your product and convey the value of the brand.
 Read more about it here.
 In the second case, you will need to open an advertising office in the Tencent ecosystem, in which you select an audience through detailed targeting settings and launch your advertisements.